From my journal…

 Dr. S., my boss, told me that the Chief Executive Officer of the Rehab Organization was going to be let go because they are so far in debt.
-I asked the Lord if He wants to look for another job, and He opened the door for me to have three job interviews this week with the largest health insurance company in the USA.
-They place a Nurse Practitioner (NP) in each long-term care nursing home to assess the residents monthly who enroll with them rather than Medicare.
-The goal is to prevent and treat problems quickly in the nursing home and prevent hospitalizations.
-Their NPs now work in 13 states.
-The company is even taking their model to England.
-They are doing well financially, and their stocks are selling for $90 a share.
-The salary and benefits are good, but I would have to work 40 hours per week rather than my current 30 hours per week.
+Afterward, I asked the Lord if He wants me to look for another job, He opened the door for me to have three job interviews this week with the largest health insurance company in the USA.
+They place a Nurse Practitioner (NP) in each long-term care nursing home to assess the residents monthly with the goal of preventing and treating problems quickly to prevent hospitalizations.
+Their NPs now work in 13 states, and the company is taking its model to England.
+They are doing well financially with their stocks selling for $90 a share.
+The salary and benefits are good, but they would require me to work 40 hours weekly compared to my current 30-hour week.

-I observed Kathy, one of the Insurance NPs, work at a nursing home yesterday.
-She worked for the company in another state for 5 years, left for 2 years, and just returned to work in this state the past month.
-She spoke highly of them and told me the positive and negative things about the company.
-It would be exciting to get in on the ground floor in this state since they just started here last July.
-So I’m asking God to make it crystal clear what He would have me to do.
-I thank Him that He goes before me.
+I observed one of their NPs at a nursing home yesterday.
+After working for the company in another state for 5 years, she left for 2 years and returned here the past month.
+She spoke highly of them and told me both the positive and negative.
+I would like to get in on the ground floor since they just came to Connecticut last July.
+I’m asking God to make it crystal clear what He would have me to do.
 I want His choice – not mine.
-He knows that I am frail as dust, and I want Him to use my life for His glory and honor.
+He knows that I am frail as dust.

 March 3, 2005

 The insurance company offered me the job last Friday and I accepted.
 The manager is placing me in a beautiful 500-bed nursing home 20 minutes south of my home.
-The commute should not be too hectic since it is all highway, and I will be driving opposite the rush hour traffic.
-I told Dr. S. and the rehab staff that I am leaving, and they are sad to see me go.
-He and my sister both said the insurance company does not have a good reputation among health care providers.
-So I’ll see how it all works out.
+The highway commute should not be too hectic since I will be driving opposite the rush hour traffic.
+Dr. S. and the rehab staff were sad to hear about my resignation.
+He and my sister who is also a nurse both said the insurance company does not have a good reputation among health care providers.
 I am trusting the Lord to guide me with His eye.

 March 9, 2005

 Dear Lord, Thank You that I am seated with You in heaven right now positionally.
 Help me look down from Your point of view.
 I look forward to seeing what You will do in and through me today.
-Cause me to rest in You and relax and let You do it all through me because I AM NOTHING.
-In Christ’s Name, Amen.
+Cause me to rest in You and relax and let You do it all through me.

-I stopped in the nursing home and Lee, NP, who now works for the insurance company, gave me a nice tour.
-It is a gorgeous clean facility with rehab, long-term care, and three dementia units.
-They also have radiology (Xray) and pharmacy in the facility and medical staff on site 24/7.
-They will assign me to work on one of the dementia units and one of the long-term care units.
-My caseload will be about 80 residents who I will assess monthly and as needed if they have a new medical problem.
+I stopped at the nursing home and the insurance company supervisor gave me a nice tour.
+This gorgeous clean facility has rehab, long-term care, and three dementia units with in-house radiology (X-ray), pharmacy, and medical staff on-site 24/7.
+They will assign me 80 residents to assess monthly and as needed if they have a new illness.

-I spoke with Dr. S. and I offered to work one Saturday each month on the rehab unit at the hospital which he gladly accepted.
-This should help me keep in touch with patients who are improving rather than declining and with what is happening in the hospital world so I don’t lose all my skills.
+I spoke with Dr. S. and offered to work one Saturday each month on the rehab unit at the hospital which he gladly accepted.
+This should help me keep in touch with patients who are improving rather than declining and maintain my acute care skills.
 I thank God for the health He has given me so far.